Menu

 9.00 Phonics

-9.20 Wheel Time (adult directed learning tasks that are called 'must do' jobs as well as some independent activities).
+9.20 Wheel Time (adult directed learning tasks that are called 'must do' jobs as well as some independent activities) and then into Play to Learn (child initiated learning- staff observing and working with individuals and/or small groups of children).

 10:20 Maths